Contested Divorce Pros & Cons: Is It Right for You?

 First, a cautionary tale about one of the main advantages of contested divorce — the appeal of having your day in court.
 A divorce trial is like any civil trial.
 It’s formal and subject to rules of evidence and civil procedure.
 In other words, not all testimony or evidence can even be introduced at trial.
 It’s also important to know that what you feel strongly about may not be compelling to the court — and might even distract from or hurt your case.
 For example, if you are focused on the emotional impact of a spouse who cheated, you may have a distorted view of its significance to the judge.
 That may result in your lawyer devoting precious, limited court time to an issue that’s unlikely to move the needle in your favor.

-Make sure you work with a divorce lawyer committed to telling you the truth about the realities of how Connecticut courts view the issues in divorce — not on how you think they should.
+Make sure you work with a contested divorce lawyer committed to telling you the truth about the realities of how Connecticut courts view the issues in divorce — not on how you think they should.
 In most cases, there are far better places than the courtroom to work through your understandable anger or feelings of inequity.

 Read: Don’t Mistake Truth for Weakness; It’s Strength